Turbulence Training is a simple 20-minute workout plan based on Interval Training, easy to follow and time-saving for busy people.

 - MP3 audio on workouts and fat loss for those who like listening, not reading.

 - A bonus 4-week bodyweight-only workout.

 - Another bonus – a fat loss hybrid workout combining both bodyweight and free weight exercises.

 - Turbulence Training Nutrition Guidelines for Men & Women.

-The idea behind Turbulence Training is to lose fat while keeping or even adding lean muscle in a fraction of time required with traditional methods.
-It makes the usual lose fat-gain muscle literature obsolete by advocating exactly the opposite of what most people do for losing weight, boosting metabolism or gaining muscle.
+The idea behind Turbulence Training is to lose fat while keeping lean muscle in a fraction of the time required with traditional methods.

-In short, Turbulence Training is a time effective fat loss, gain muscle training program for just about everyone, a personal home trainer program for people with limited time, a busy life or anyone who does not want to waste his/her life in a gym.
+In short, Turbulence Training is a time-effective fat loss and lean muscle workout program for everyone, particularly people with limited time, a busy lifestyle, or anyone who does not want to live in a gym.